microsoft/EdgeML/README.md

 devices/sensors, and used to make fast and accurate predictions completely offline.

-The `tf` directrory contains code, examples and scripts for all these algorithms in TensorFlow.
+The `tf` directory contains code, examples and scripts for all these algorithms in TensorFlow.
 The `cpp` directory has training and inference code for Bonsai and ProtoNN algorithms in C++.
 Please see install/run instruction in the Readme pages within these directories.
 The `applications` directory has code/demonstrations